asciamanna/asciamanna.github.io/_drafts/senior-developers-and-tech-leads-on-agile-teams.md

 category: team-organization
 tags: [agile-development, mentoring]
 ---
-As development organizations adopt agile practices the senior developer and team lead roles change dramatically.
+As development organizations adopt agile practices the roles in the entire organization change.
+In this post I want to focus on the dramatically changing roles of senior developers and team leads.
+In future posts I will discuss how some other roles change.
 It is very common for organizations to hold on to their previous conceptions of these roles and responsibilities.
-Trying to transform a development team into an agile team and not changing these roles accordingly will have a negative effect on the team.
+Trying to transform a development team into an agile team and not changing these roles accordingly will have a negative effect on the team by undermining the agile principles.
 In doing so these teams will not realize their full potential, becoming less effective and less efficient than they could be.

 ##Senior Developers
 ###The Ones Who Get the Most Done

 Prior to an organization adopting agile practices development teams typically have individual work assignments.
 It is easy to see how much work one developer is working on versus another.
 I'm not saying this is a good metric for comparison mind you.
 I'm just saying when there are individual work assignments, the person doing the work is visible outside of the development team.
 Because of this the developers who are perceived as getting the most work done tend to be ones rewarded and the ones who are viewed as the senior developers in the organization.

 ###Agile Senior Developers - Coaches & Mentors

 Once an organization adopts agile development practices getting the most "work" done is __*NOT*__ the most important quality of a senior developer.
 The senior developers are the ones who are coaching and mentoring the other developers on the team.
 In addition to "getting work done," they are spending a significant part of their day on coaching and mentoring activities.
 Listed below are responsibilities I would expect of senior developers on agile teams.
 The list is a combination of some of my own thoughts and some responsibilities that [Esther Derby](http://www.estherderby.com/ "Esther Derby's website") describes in her post, [But are they Working Hard?](http://www.estherderby.com/2012/02/but-are-they-working-hard.html)

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">When you&#39;re the senior in junior/senior pair programming, the measure of your success is how much the junior learns</p>&mdash; Kent Beck (@KentBeck) <a href="https://twitter.com/KentBeck/status/602892538337337345">May 25, 2015</a></blockquote>